-You are responsible for all the material in the lectures.
+You are responsible for all the material in the lectures and problem sets.
 Partial notes will be available on the class webpage before each lecture.
-I recommend that you print these out beforehand and fill in the missing information.
+I recommend that you print these out before hand and fill in the missing information as we go.
 I'll do my best to avoid typos but you're responsible for the correct material.
 I want you to understand the material instead of simply memorizing it.
+The audio and material projected on the screen will be podcasted.
 If you miss a lecture, borrow someone's notes.
-Problem Sessions are optional but recommended.
+Discussion Sessions are optional but recommended.